habigrow/habigrow/README.md

 ## 🔒 Your Privacy Matters

 Habigrow takes your privacy seriously.
 Your data belongs to you, and it always will.
 The app stores your information securely, and you have complete control.
 Habigrow never sells your personal information—ever.
+[Read our privacy policy](https://www.habigrow.com/privacy).

 ---